 The goal of the decision making process is to come to a decision that Task Force members can support following a respectful hearing of all concerns.
 The Task Force will use consensus-based decision making to guide the efforts toward studying, developing and implementing a comprehensive adaptive management plan to meet water quality standards in the Spokane River.

-During the Task Force set-up/implementation phase while the Task Force in the facilitator/administrator candidate search process, a meeting facilitator will be needed.
+During the Task Force set-up/implementation phase while the Task Force in the facilitator/administrator candidate identification process, a meeting facilitator will be needed.
 The Task Force members present at each meeting will select/request that an Ex-officio member facilitate the meeting.
 Once the Facilitator/Administrator is retained, they will take over the role of meeting facilitator.
 A simple majority of the voting Task Force members shall constitute a quorum.
 A quorum must be present before a decision can be brought to a vote.
 The facilitator will endeavor to reach true consensus on Task Force decisions as follows:

 Consensus on a decision about a project, recommendation or other action the Task Force plans to take will be reached when the voting membership present can make one of the following statements about the decision: